MaximDubrovin/meteor-uploadcare/README.md

 <input type="hidden" name="picture" role="uploadcare-uploader" data-crop />
 ```

-The library looks for inputs with special `role` attribute, and places widgets there.
+The library looks for an input with special `role` attribute, and places a widget there.

 As soon as the file is uploaded, this `input` will receive file UUID or CDN link.

-To get file URL and other info after upload, you need to get the widget instance for a given input element.
+To get file URL and other info after upload is finished,
+you need to get the widget instance for a given input element.

 ```javascript
 var widget = uploadcare.Widget('[role=uploadcare-uploader]');